Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :param accountAddress: The account to query.
    :type blockHash: |grpc-block-hash|_
    :type accountAddress: |grpc-account-address|_
-   :returns: The state of the account.
+   :returns: The state of the account, or ``null`` if either the block hash or account
+             address is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?AccountInfo`` (see JSON schema below)

    .. collapse:: View JSON schema